Rethinking Resi 2025

-Project leaders from Foster + Partners, Bond Bryan, and Nuëcø Facade & Glazing Solutions discuss the collaborative process and technical challenges behind the steel and glass façade of London's Lamb Street development, with AT’s Technical Editor John Ramshaw.
+Project leaders from Feilden Clegg Bradley Studios, AKT II, Arkoni, and Schüco discuss the collaborative processes and technical challenges behind the façade of Shrewsbury Flaxmill Maltings, Shropshire, with AT’s Technical Editor John Ramshaw.

 We use cookies and other tracking technologies to ensure that we give you the best experience on our website, analyse your use of our products and services, assist with our promotional and marketing efforts, and provide content from third parties.